Customer Segmentations: Bloomreach vs. Braze and Klaviyo

 Building mutually exclusive and cumulatively exhaustive segmentations enables building important user analytics such as CLV and A/B test Reports directly in the platform.

-In the rest of this article we will dive deep into the above and illustrate why we prefer to work with Bloomreach Segmentations in Datacop over the typical “single-segment” Segmentations available on the mark-tech e-commerce market.
+In the rest of this article, we will dive deep into the above and illustrate why we prefer to work with Bloomreach Segmentations in Datacop over the typical “single-segment” Segmentations available on the mark-tech e-commerce market.

 What are the advantages of having multi-segment Segmentations?